forxer/laravel-gravatar/README.md

 echo '<img src="'.$base64.'" alt="Avatar">';
 ```

+> [!NOTE]
-**Note:** Gravatar always returns PNG images regardless of the extension specified in the URL.
+> Gravatar always returns PNG images regardless of the extension specified in the URL.

 The method returns `null` if the image cannot be fetched (network error, invalid response, etc.).
 Failed attempts are logged for debugging purposes.